 Field Period® is a 140-hour course.
 Students are required to complete at least 120 on-site hours towards each Field Period® experience and an additional 20-hours will be dedicated to the reflective assignments.
 Occupational Science students divide their Field Period® courses in half and therefore they complete at least 60-hours in two different settings for each three-credit Field Period®.

 Deadlines are established on the Keuka College Academic Calendar for when Field Period® course proposals and approvals are due for the upcoming Field Period® term.
-Typically, about a month before the end of the fall/spring semester, is when January/summer course proposals are due, and about one week prior to the end of the semester is when faculty and site approvals are due.
-After the experience, about four weeks into the following semester, faculty are required to submit grades, so students must submit their assignments and present on their experiences prior.
+Typically, about a month before the end of the fall/spring semester is when January/summer course proposals are due, and about one week prior to the end of the semester is when faculty and site approvals are due.
+After the experience, about two weeks into the following semester, faculty are required to submit grades, so students must submit their assignments and present on their experiences prior.

 You think it’s only NBA players that are lured out of college early to start their careers?